flatura/gramotagen/README.md

 # Gramotagen v0.90
 ##### by Dmitry 'flatura' Morozov 2020-2021

-### Getting started
-Gramotagen is an web application made to generate PDF-diploma files for pupil's request by validating its legit through the DB.
+Gramotagen is a web-service application for generating PDF-diploma files by pupil's request with validating its legit through the DB.
+Current home-endpoint leads to form with birthday validation excluded 'cause of customer told so.

+#### Stack
+Spring Boot 2.3.1, Thymeleaf 2.3.1, Bootstrap 4.3.1

 ### Reference Documentation

 Simple backend created using Spring Boot 2.3.1 with iTextPDF 5.5.7 framework Frontend is provided by Thymeleaf through these endpoints: